 Referred/Deferred Assessments, including exam resits: Students who do not pass a module may be allowed a referred assessment.
 These take place (normally) in the last week of August and first week of September.
 You should avoid booking a holiday during this period unless you are sure you do not have a referred assessment.

 Publication of Examination Results: End of year results will be posted on MAP shortly after the end of the Board of Examiners’ Meeting.
 A transcript of results will be sent annually to each student’s home address during the summer vacation.
 Results will not be released by telephone.

-The University and School has a lot of support measures in place to help you succeed in your studies, but there may be instances of you encountering a failed module.
+The University and College has a lot of support measures in place to help you succeed in your studies, but there may be instances where you do not reach the pass standard for a module.

 For detailed explanation of the assessment process and options in case of failure you should consult the General Regulations for Undergraduate Programmes.
 For the University's regulations on Examinations and assessments, visit this link.